 In 2012 Queen Elizabeth II celebrated her Diamond Jubilee, having spent 60 years on the throne.
-This makes The Queen the second longest reigning British monarch, after her great-great-grandmother, Queen Victoria.
+In September 2015 The Queen became the longest reigning British monarch, overtaking her great-great-grandmother, Queen Victoria.

 Her Majesty is 38th in direct line of descent from Egbert (c.
 775-839), King of Wessex from 802 and of England 827 to 839.

 Christened Elizabeth Alexandra Mary Windsor, she is the elder daughter of King George VI (then Duke of York) and Elizabeth Bowes-Lyon.

 Princess Elizabeth’s early years were spent at 145 Piccadilly, the London house taken by her parents shortly after her birth, and at White Lodge in Richmond Park.
 She also spent time at the country homes of her paternal grandparents, King George V and Queen Mary, and her mother's parents, the Earl and Countess of Strathmore.

 In 1930, Princess Elizabeth gained a sister, with the birth of Princess Margaret Rose.
 The family of four was very close.

 However her quiet family life was shattered in 1936, when her grandfather, King George V, died.
 His eldest son came to the throne as King Edward VIII, but, before the end of the year, the new king had decided to relinquish the throne in order to marry the woman he loved, divorcee Wallis Simpson.
 With her father crowned king, Princess Elizabeth became next in line to the throne.

 In 1942, Princess Elizabeth was appointed Colonel-in-Chief of the Grenadier Guards, and on her sixteenth birthday she carried out her first public engagement, when she inspected the regiment.
 Her official duties would now increase as she began to accompany the King and Queen on many of their tours around Britain.